 - 1. All health and general rules (pages 8 18) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during juding.
-Refusal to follow these guidelines, or harassment of any show volunteer, Fair Association member or University of Illinois Extension staff member will result in removal from the show and forfeiture of all premiums and entry fees. - 3.
-Re-check your entries Wednesday, July 27 at the Fair Office.
-This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 4.
-Swine superintendent must check health papers before hogs can be unloaded. - 5.
-Swine may be purebred, grade or crossbred, but the same animal may not be shown in breeding and market classes. - 6.
-Purebred hogs must be registered in the name of the exhibitor (litter registered only). - 7.
-All swine shown must be born on or after January 1, 2022. - 8.
-Market barrows and market gilts classes will each be weighed in and separated into weight classes by the swine superintendents. - 9.
-Each exhibitor can show two entries in a single class and one entry in a pair class. - 10.
+Re-check your entries Wednesday, July 26 at the Fair Office.
+This will help to eliminate any incorrect entries and ensure the smooth operation of shows. - 3.
+Swine superintendent must check health papers before hogs can be unloaded. - 4.
+Swine may be purebred, grade or crossbred, but the same animal may not be shown in breeding and market classes. - 5.
+Purebred hogs must be registered in the name of the exhibitor (litter registered only). - 6.
+All swine shown must be born on or after January 1, 2023. - 7.
+Market barrows and market gilts classes will each be weighed in and separated into weight classes by the swine superintendents. - 8.
+Each exhibitor can show two entries in a single class and one entry in a pair class. - 9.
 Due to the high number of entries in the swine department, pigs must be penned two to one pen unless otherwise notified by the swine committee or representative of the Lee Co.
-Fair Association. - 11.
-No feeding of swine outside of exhibitors' pens. - 12.
-Commercial breeding gilt (crossbred and or grade) must be ear notched with litter and pig number. - 13.
+Fair Association. - 10.
+No feeding of swine outside of exhibitors' pens. - 11.
+Commercial breeding gilt (crossbred and or grade) must be ear notched with litter and pig number. - 12.
 The Lee Co.
 Fair Association and or superintendents reserve the right to combine or eliminate classes that are lacking in number of entries.
-Any class with less than three entries will be judged in the other breeds class. - 14.
-No alcoholic beverages are allowed on the fairgrounds, in the livestock barns or camping area by anyone of any age during the fair. - 15.
+Any class with less than three entries will be judged in the other breeds class. - 13.
+No alcoholic beverages are allowed on the fairgrounds, in the livestock barns or camping area by anyone of any age during the fair. - 14.
+Barns close (lights out) each night at 10:30 p.m.
+ONLY livestock exhibitors are allowed to stay overnight in their respective barns.
+An "Overnight Barn" form must be on file in the fair office.
+See "Special Events & Other Information" section for form. - 15.
 Announcements or changes made prior to judging pre-empt information previously provided in the fairbook.